Fairly Decent Labor Day Holiday Weekend…

 Sunday:

-Sunny and warmer with highs in the upper 80s.
+Hazy, warm and humid.
+Highs in the upper 80s.

 Keep it here for a no nonsense, no hype forecast.